 The Cow, Field & The Sky

-‘The Cow, Field & The Sky’ was born as another curious attempt to paint with motion.
+'The Cow, Field & The Sky' was born as a curious exploration of painting through motion.
 Can a fundamental force, such as gravity, be used to narrate a story?
-Can randomness and order collaborate?
+Can randomness and order collaborate to create meaning?

-Similar questions led me to reflect on the subject and figure out ways to combine controlled and uncontrolled processes in order to generate compositions.
-The unpredictable result of an unguided action has defined the next step, and that is bridged to a random form in time.
-The collection of these random forms and motions then became a perfect playground in the end.
-I’ve always found it fascinating to both witness and also contribute at the same time to the emergence of such concepts.
+These questions led me to experiment with combining controlled and uncontrolled processes to generate unique compositions.
+Each unpredictable result of an unguided action defined the next step, creating bridges between random forms across time.
+These collected moments of chance and motion ultimately transformed into a perfect playground of possibilities.
+I've always found it fascinating to witness and contribute to the emergence of such organic concepts.

-Those mental images from the village where I grove up is one of the essential inspirations for my work.
-The farm where I went to grab milk every evening, stars which I thought walked with me, cows named after people, dogs, donkeys, and worms wandering around.
-Breeze.
-That smell, a mixture of earth, dung, grass, wood, and farmer woman’s cooking from the kitchen.
-And on my way back, same stars, upside-down this time.
+The mental images from the village where I grew up serve as essential inspiration for this work.
+The farm where I fetched milk each evening, the stars that seemed to walk alongside me, cows named after people, and the symphony of dogs, donkeys, and worms wandering freely.
+The gentle breeze carried a distinctive mixture of scents - earth, dung, grass, weathered wood, and the warm aroma of a farmer woman's cooking drifting from her kitchen.
+And on my way back home, those same stars appeared again, but upside-down this time.